PrioritySoftware/PrioritySoftware.github.io/_sdk/Refine-Report-Display.md

 > **Example:** For report definitions, see the **WWWTABS2** report.
 For
 > report column definitions, see columns #5 and #108 in the same report.

+### Priority Cloud - Download / Upload Style File

+In Priority Cloud, since you do not have direct access to the system folders, you'll have to use WINDBI to copy your file over.

+Although the *system/html* folder is not one of those available via the SYSPATH function, you can still access it using a relative path.

+1. Open SQL Development (WINDBI).
+2. Use the following code to copy the existing *style.htm* file.

+    ```sql
+    :TMPFILE = STRCAT(SYSPATH('TMP', 1), 'style2.html');
+    :HTMLFILE = '../../system/html/style.htm';
+    :DLFILE = NEWATTACH('style2', 'htm');

+    EXECUTE COPYFILE :HTMLFILE, :TMPFILE;
+    EXECUTE COPYFILE :TMPFILE, :DLFILE;

+    SELECT :DLFILE FROM DUMMY FORMAT;
+    ```

+3. Copy the file path of **DLFILE** to an attachments form (such as Customer Documents for Task, a sublevel of Tasks).
+4. Download the file, and add your desired styles.
+5. Upload the edited file back to Priority as a new attachment.
+6. Copy the file path of the attachment, and execute the following code:

+    ```sql
+    :TMPFILE = STRCAT(SYSPATH('TMP', 1), 'style2.html');
+    :HTMLFILE2 = '../../system/html/style2.htm';
+    :ULFILE = '../../system/mail/.../.../style2.htm';
+     /*use the file path of the uploaded file */

+    EXECUTE COPYFILE :ULFILE, :TMPFILE;
+    EXECUTE COPYFILE :TMPFILE, :HTMLFILE2;
+    ```

 ## Tips for Advanced Users

 Setting the column width is particularly useful when you display two